sharlagelfand/dmc/README.md

 <!-- badges: end -->

-The goal of dmc is to allow you to find the closest DMC embroidery floss color(s) for a given color, as well as access color (hex, RGB) information about DMC colors.
+The goal of dmc is to allow you to find the closest DMC embroidery floss colour(s) for a given colour, as well as access colour (hex, RGB) information about DMC colours.

 ## Installation